Don't vent frustration of assembly polls defeat inside Parliament: PM Modi to opposition | Politics

 - India

-Asserting that people have rejected ''negativity'', Prime Minister Narendra Modi on Monday urged the opposition not to vent its frustration of the assembly polls defeat inside Parliament and move forward with positivity as that may change the people's perspective towards them.
+Prime Minister Narendra Modi on Monday asked the opposition not to vent its frustration over the assembly polls defeat inside Parliament and move forward leaving behind ''negativity'', saying that may change the people's perspective towards them.

 Speaking with the media outside Parliament building ahead of the Winter Session, he said the session was a ''golden opportunity'' for the opposition.